LeventErkok/sbv/SMTSolverVersions.md

       * Version 2.5.2
   * Z3:
       * http://github.com/Z3Prover/z3
-      * Version as downloaded from the above site on Jul 30, 2016.
+      * Version as downloaded from the above site on April 30, 2017